krateoplatformops/krateo-v2-template-finops-example-pricing-vm-azure/readme.md

 # Krateo FinOps Module Pricing Example

-This repository contains a Composition Definition for Krateo that leverages the Krateo Composable FinOps components to integrate resources create through the Azure Operator and the pricing visualization flow.
+This repository contains a Composition Definition for Krateo that leverages the Krateo Composable FinOps components to integrate resources created through the Azure Operator and the pricing visualization flow.
 The composition creates a Virtual Machine on Azure through the Azure operator, visualizing it in the frontend through a card widget and custom form.
 The widget shows the pricing information retrieved through the FinOps module.

 It achieves so through the following components:
  - [finops-composition-definition-parser](https://github.com/krateoplatformops/finops-composition-definition-parser): this component parses the annotations contained in this chart, with the name `focus-resource-name`;
  - [azure-pricing-rest-dynamic-controller-plugin](https://github.com/krateoplatformops/azure-pricing-rest-dynamic-controller-plugin): plugin for the operator generator to gather data from the Azure pricing API;
  - [focus-data-presentation-azure](https://github.com/krateoplatformops/focus-data-presentation-azure): this composition definition integrates a custom resource for the generator operator that fetches data from the Azure pricing API and the custom resource for the FOCUS operator, which allows the fetched pricing information to be stored into the database.

+Additionally, it can be configured to utilize the new FinOps page in the composition portal basic.
+This page can be configured to show a breakdown of the costs of the composition and the usage metrics.

 ## Summary